Best in Class Academics

 Notable investments include recruiting and retaining faculty from across the country and around the world and enhancing student success, which will include providing more options through an enhanced multi-modal delivery system, along with building more national programs.

 Our goal is to build a next-generation campus—one that centers in Green Hills but further extends across Middle Tennessee and to cities around the globe.
 This is not merely building for building’s sake.
 Top facilities help in recruiting top students.
-We are aiming to provide Lipscomb students with the facilities they need to influence our world for good including the Boone Family Center for the Performing Arts, the George Shinn Events Center, and new facilities for the College of Education and College of Business.
+We are aiming to provide Lipscomb students with the facilities they need to influence our world for good.
+Below are examples of some of the facilities completed during the campaign.